golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml.md

 It allows you to start a cluster on our testnet with one head node and one worker node.
 It will scale up to 10 nodes when the need arises.
 Check out the [setup tutorial](/docs/creators/ray/setup-tutorial) for more detailed guidance.

-The details of all the properties generally supported by Ray, can be found on [Ray docs site](https://docs.ray.io/en/latest/cluster/vms/references/ray-cluster-configuration.html).
+The details of all the properties generally supported by Ray can be found on [Ray docs site](https://docs.ray.io/en/latest/cluster/vms/references/ray-cluster-configuration.html).

 Ray on Golem strives to support all configuration possibilities available for general Ray cluster managers.
 When you find a property we don't support yet, please [let us know (on `#Ray on Golem` discord channel)](https://chat.golem.network/).